 For these reasons, plus others, you can see why you need specialist cover.

 These include life cover – so the balance of the mortgage will be paid off in the event that something happens to you.
-This means that those you leave behind won’t be saddled with a debt to service – especially important if you are the main income earner.
+This means that those you leave behind won’t have a large debt to service – especially important if you are the main income earner.

 We are happy to discuss your insurance options with you.